pandemic tales from the dark side of dystopia

 Hank pushed open the door, greeted the cashier by name.
 Shannon wore glasses with amber tinted lenses and indigo lipstick.
 “Normally, I’d make you buy a book for the cover charge, hon, but the place is dead tonight.”
 She stood and pulled a lever.
 A bookcase next to the magazine stand swung open to reveal a steep staircase taking them up through a narrow corridor.

-The bartender was wearing suspenders, an azure blue dot on his forehead, and a paisley bow tie loosened and undone when a couple of guys and a dame trickled in.
-He slid behind the bar just as they sidled up.
+The bartender, wearing suspenders and a paisley bow tie loosened and undone, nodded when a couple of guys and a dame trickled in.
+Sporting an azure blue dot on his forehead, he slid behind the bar just as they sidled up.

 Hank, Elaine and Matty stepped into a plush, exotic decor reminiscent of the roaring twenties.
 The aroma of cigars permeated.
 Plush, velvet couches, wood paneling, and tables made out of wine barrels.
 But the place was, indeed, empty.